 - I will choose love over fear and dare to trust.

-- I give the benefit of the doubt to other person and trust in their goodness.
+- I give the benefit of the doubt to other people and trust in their goodness.

 - I will be more open to new people, no matter how they appear in my life.